RosieWatson/GreatStourSite/README.txt

     - Triggers a mock flood alert, sending emails to all those subscribed
 - Service availability:
-    - Displays the service unable alert, showing that the results may not be reliable and links to general advice
+    - Displays the service unable alert, showing that the results may not be reliable and links to general advice All other functionality can be tested by simply interacting with the site, such as viewing historical data by using adjusting the date picker, or viewing the last 30 days of data for a sensor in the sidebar.

 We present the user with the most recent flood warnings for the area, showing details within the flood warning and a modal containing flood advice and a link to the government flood advice website

 Accessibility considerations:
 - Responsive design for mobiles/tablets